brndnmtthws/brndn-io/content/posts/no-jerks-policy/index.md

 ## The True Cost of Working with Jerks

-Most people underestimate the true cost of working with difficult personalities.
-The damage manifests in multiple ways:
+I've seen the cost of working with difficult people spill well past the office.
+It shows up a few different ways:

-**Physical health**: Research has linked toxic work environments to increased risk of cardiovascular problems, compromised immune function, and chronic stress responses.
-Your body literally pays the price.
+**Physical health**: This kind of stress follows you home.
+You sleep worse, stay keyed up, and eventually feel it in your body.

-**Mental well-being**: The constant state of vigilance required around difficult people depletes cognitive resources.
-Even when you're not at work, you're mentally rehearsing interactions or recovering from them.
+**Mental well-being**: Being on guard around difficult people is exhausting.
+Even when you're not at work, you're replaying conversations in your head or trying to come down from them.

 **Creativity and risk-taking**: Around jerks, people become defensive and risk-averse.
 Innovation requires psychological safety—the confidence that you won't be punished or humiliated for speaking up with ideas, questions, or concerns.

-**Contagion effect**: Negative behaviors are surprisingly contagious.
-One toxic individual can gradually transform an entire culture as others either adopt similar behaviors or disengage to protect themselves.
+**Contagion effect**: Negative behaviors spread.
+I've watched teams start copying the same sharp elbows, or just go quiet and keep their heads down.

 ## Recognizing the Warning Signs